 Nitrofurantoin can cause acute and chronic liver disease.
 Most commonly, nitrofurantoin causes mild and reversible elevations in blood levels of liver enzymes without symptoms.
 In rare instances, nitrofurantoin can cause hepatitis.

 Some patients with hepatitis also have a rash, enlarged lymph glands, and nitrofurantoin-induced pneumonia (with symptoms of cough and shortness of breath).
 Blood tests usually show elevated liver enzymes and bilirubin.
 Recovery from hepatitis and other skin, joint, and lung symptoms is usually rapid once the drug is stopped.
 Serious liver disease such as acute liver failure and chronic hepatitis with cirrhosis mostly occur in patients who continue the drug despite developing hepatitis.

 Augmentin has been reported to cause cholestasis with or without hepatitis.
-Augmentin-induced cholestasis is rare; approximately 150 cases of liver disease associated with Augmentin have been reported.
+Augmentin-induced cholestasis is uncommon, but has been implicated in hundreds of cases of clinically apparent acute liver injury.
 Symptoms of cholestasis (jaundice, nausea, itching) usually occur 1-6 weeks after starting Augmentin, but the onset of liver disease can occur weeks after stopping the Augmentin.
 Most patients recover fully in weeks to months after stopping the medication, but rare cases of liver failure, cirrhosis, and liver transplantation have been reported.